mattcarlotta/nvi/README.md

 ## Configuration File
-Instead of manually typing out flags and arguments in the CLI, there is support for placing them in an `.nvi` configuration file.
+Instead of manually typing out flags and arguments in the CLI, there is support for placing them in a `.nvi` configuration file.

 The configuration file is a [TOML](https://toml.io/en/)-like formatted file that contains...
 - An `[environment]` name that defines the following optional properties: